BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Method

 \subsection{Overview}

 Given the 3D bounding box (BBox) of a specific target at the initial frame, 3D SOT aims to localize the target by predicting its 3D BBoxes in the subsequent frames.
 A 3D BBox $\mathcal{B}_{t} \in \mathbb{R}^{7}$ is parameterized by its center (\textit{i.e.}, $x,y,z$ coordinates), orientation (\textit{i.e.}, heading angle $\theta$ around the $up$-axis), and size (\textit{i.e.}, width, length, and height).
 Suppose the point clouds in two consecutive frames are denoted as $\mathcal{P}_{t-1} \in \mathbb{R}^{N_{t-1}\times 3}$ and $\mathcal{P}_{t} \in \mathbb{R}^{N_{t}\times 3}$, respectively, where $N_{t-1}$ and $N_{t}$ are the numbers of points in the point clouds.
 Notably, the two point clouds have been transformed to the canonical system w.r.t the target BBox $\mathcal{B}_{t-1}$ (either given as the initial state or predicted by the tracker).
-At timestamp $t$, we do not crop the $\mathcal{P}_{t-1}$ with the object bounding box, while directly take the $\mathcal{P}_{t-1}$ and $\mathcal{P}_{t}$ as input.
 Since the size of the tracking target rarely changes, we follow the common practice~\cite{P2B} and assume a constant target size.
 Consequently, the inter-frame target translation offsets (\textit{i.e.}, $\Delta x, \Delta y, \Delta z$) and the yaw angle offset $\Delta\theta$ are regressed.
 By applying the translation and rotation to the 3D BBox $\mathcal{B}_{t-1}$, we can compute the 3D BBox $\mathcal{B}_{t}$ to localize the target in the current frame.
 The tracking process can be formulated as:

 where $\mathcal{F}$ is the mapping function learned by the tracker.